EnSpec/hytools/docs/source/basics.rst

 Writing data
 ============

 Currently writing is only supported for ENVI files, however data from NEON hdf files can be easy written to ENVI format using builtin functions.

-First and ENVI header dictionary needs to be generated to specify the file size, datatype, interleave and other relevant metadata.
+First an ENVI header dictionary needs to be generated to specify the file size, datatype, interleave and other relevant metadata.
+This is done using the :func:`~hytools.io.envi.envi_header_from_hdf` function.

 .. code-block:: python

-    header_dict = ENVI_header_from_hdf(neon)
+    header_dict = envi_header_from_hdf(neon)

 In this case we are going to export an RGBI image so we need to update the number of bands: